AliAbdelkaderAboelela/Twitter-for-School-Shooting-Analysis-/README.md

 4. **Text Summarization:**
    - Applied advanced language model (WizardLM) for text summarization.
    - Generated concise summaries of tweets to provide a clear overview of the conversations surrounding the tragic incidents.

-This repository documents the journey through dark data analysis, providing a glimpse into the multifaceted aspects of public discourse surrounding tragic events.
-## Models and Tasks

 ### Insights and Analysis